-There are three hydraulic connections that must be made to each valve: supply, return, and trip oil.
+Two hydraulic connections must be made to each valve: supply and return.
 The connections to the valve are straight-thread O-ring style ports per SAE J514.
 The tubing up to the valve must be constructed to eliminate any transfer of vibration or other forces into the valve.